FAQs

 ICOM is internationally renowned for its philosophical and practical application of the Stems and Branches theory, taught alongside Five Element theory and TCM.
 This theory allows you to go into much greater depth and breadth than that given by conventional acupuncture approaches and is unique to ICOM.

 Absolutely.
-You are welcome to visit us in person as well as attending an Open Day if you would like to.
+You’re very welcome to visit us in person as well as attending an Open Day if you would like to.
 You can arrange a visit to the college by contacting our student administrator.
-If you’ve attended one of our Open Days you are also entitled to receive a free treatment in our Student Acupuncture clinic so that gives you the perfect opportunity for a visit.
+Don’t forget that if you’ve attended one of our Open Days you are also entitled to receive a free treatment in our student Acupuncture clinic, giving you the the perfect opportunity for a visit.

-You can either download and print a copy of our application form or you can Apply Online.
+You can Apply Online.
 Visit our Admissions page for further details on the application process.

 Because the learning has already taken place when students join the lecture, there is now far more space and time during the class for a more learner-centred approach.
 The teacher is better able to fill gaps in the students’ knowledge and clarify elements of the previously absorbed materials.

-We feel that three years, full-time study in acupuncture is required to do justice to this fascinating medicine (art).
-To offer training in herbal medicine alongside would mean compromising the time needed to cover every aspect of the acupuncture course fully.
+We feel that three years, full-time study in acupuncture is required to do justice to the fascinating art of Acupuncture.
+To offer training in herbal medicine alongside would mean compromising the time needed to cover every aspect of our acupuncture course fully.

 Not at all.
 At ICOM we have an extremely busy on-site Acupuncture Clinic with a wide range of patients and at the beginning of the academic year you will be allocated all of your clinic days.
 We find your patients for you so you can concentrate on studying and not on finding your next patient.